Plant

+Plants are the eukaryotes that comprise the kingdom Plantae; they are predominantly photosynthetic.
+This means that they obtain their energy from sunlight, using chloroplasts derived from endosymbiosis with cyanobacteria to produce sugars from carbon dioxide and water, using the green pigment chlorophyll.
+Exceptions are parasitic plants that have lost the genes for chlorophyll and photosynthesis, and obtain their energy from other plants or fungi.
+Most plants are multicellular, except for some green algae.

-Plants are predominantly photosynthetic eukaryotes, forming the kingdom Plantae.
-Most of them are multicellular.
-Historically, the plant kingdom encompassed all living things that were not animals, and included algae and fungi.
-All current definitions exclude the fungi and some of the algae.
-By one definition, plants form the clade Viridiplantae (Latin name for "green plants") which consists of the green algae and the Embryophyta or land plants.
-The latter include the hornworts, liverworts, mosses, lycophytes, ferns, conifers and other gymnosperms, and the flowering plants.
+Historically, as in Aristotle's biology, the plant kingdom encompassed all living things that were not animals, and included algae and fungi.
+Definitions have narrowed since then; current definitions exclude fungi and some of the algae.
+By the definition used in this article, plants form the clade Viridiplantae (green plants), which consists of the green algae and the embryophytes or land plants (hornworts, liverworts, mosses, lycophytes, ferns, conifers and other gymnosperms, and flowering plants).
 A definition based on genomes includes the Viridiplantae, along with the red algae and the glaucophytes, in the clade Archaeplastida.

-Green plants obtain most of their energy from sunlight, using chloroplasts derived from endosymbiosis with cyanobacteria.
-Chloroplasts contain the pigment chlorophyll, which gives them their green colour.
-Some plants are parasitic and have lost the ability to produce normal amounts of chlorophyll or to photosynthesize.
-Plants are characterized by sexual reproduction and alternation of generations, but asexual reproduction is also common.

-There are about 320,000 known species of plants, of which the great majority, some 260,000, produce seeds.
-Green plants provide a substantial proportion of the world's molecular oxygen, and are the basis of most of Earth's ecosystems.
+There are about 380,000 known species of plants, of which the majority, some 260,000, produce seeds.
+They range in size from single cells to the tallest trees.
+Green plants provide a substantial proportion of the world's molecular oxygen; the sugars they create supply the energy for most of Earth's ecosystems, and other organisms, including animals, either eat plants directly or rely on organisms which do so.

 Grain, fruit, and vegetables are basic human foods and have been domesticated for millennia.
-Plants have many cultural and other uses, as ornaments, building materials, writing material and, in great variety, they have been the source of medicines.
+People use plants for many purposes, such as building materials, ornaments, writing materials, and, in great variety, for medicines.
 The scientific study of plants is known as botany, a branch of biology.

 Definition

 Taxonomic history

 All living things were traditionally placed into one of two groups, plants and animals.
-This classification dates from Aristotle (384–322 BC), who distinguished different levels of beings in his biology, based on if living things have locomotion or had sensory organs.
+This classification dates from Aristotle (384–322 BC), who distinguished different levels of beings in his biology, based on whether living things had a "sensitive soul" or like plants only a "vegetative soul".
 Theophrastus, Aristotle's student, continued his work in plant taxonomy and classification.
-Much later, Linnaeus (1707–1778) created the basis of the modern system of scientific classification, but retained the animal and plant kingdoms.
+Much later, Linnaeus (1707–1778) created the basis of the modern system of scientific classification, but retained the animal and plant kingdoms, naming the plant kingdom the Vegetabilia.

 Alternative concepts

-When the name Plantae or plant is applied to a specific group of organisms or taxon, it usually refers to one of four concepts.
+When the name Plantae or plant is applied to a specific group of organisms or taxa, it usually refers to one of four concepts.
 From least to most inclusive, these four groupings are:

 Evolution

 Diversity

-There are about 320,000 known species of plants, of which the great majority, some 260,000, produce seeds.
+There are about 382,000 accepted species of plants, of which the great majority, some 283,000, produce seeds.
 The table below shows some species count estimates of different green plant (Viridiplantae) divisions.
 About 85–90% of all plants are flowering plants.
-Several projects are currently attempting to collect records on all plant species in online databases, e.g. the World Flora Online.
+Several projects are currently attempting to collect records on all plant taxa in online databases, e.g. the World Flora Online.